 As illustrated in the example above, the key objective of quote stuffing is to manipulate digital asset prices.
 When this happens, a trader can have the opportunity to make money by arbitraging.
 Using this approach, market players exploit temporary price differences resulting from data inefficiencies between exchanges.

-By flooding the market with fake orders, a market participants creates confusion.
+By flooding the market with fake orders, market participants create confusion.
 The speed at which the strategy is employed makes it difficult for competing traders to react to the move.
 This is because the validity period of the phantom orders made is so short that executing trades against them is next to impossible.

 Effects of Quote Stuffing

-While High-Frequency Trading in itself is not illegal, this practice has numerous undesirable effects.
+While high-frequency trading in itself is not illegal, this practice has numerous undesirable effects.
 Consider some of them:

 i.
-One of its worst effects is that interferes with the efficiency of digital currency exchange platforms.
+One of its worst effects is that it interferes with the efficiency of digital currency exchange platforms.
 The algorithmic trading tools used for the practice overwhelm exchange resources due to the flood of phantom orders.
 As a result, it has been known to freeze trading and cause confusion for automated trading programs.

 ii.
 While on the one hand it creates trading opportunities for the perpetrator, it disrupts normal market operations, impacting other participants negatively.
 By offering a deceptive sense of demand and supply in the market, it can lead to unexpected losses for an unsuspecting trader.

 In a bid to curb quote stuffing, some crypto exchanges have introduced measures limiting the number of transaction orders that can be submitted per second.
-Regulators such as the Securities and Exchange Commission (SEC) are also increasingly scrutinizing the practice and have imposed hefty fines the malpractice.
+Regulators such as the Securities and Exchange Commission (SEC) are also increasingly scrutinizing the practice and have imposed hefty fines on the malpractice.